MSUTeam/MSU/MSU-Documentation.md

 	]
 );

-this.Const.Injury.ExcludedInjuries.add(
+::Const.Injury.ExcludedInjuries.add(
 	“Arm”,
 	[
 		“injury.fractured_elbow”
 	],
 	[
-		this.Const.Injury.ExcludedInjuries.Hand
+		::Const.Injury.ExcludedInjuries.Hand
 	]
 );

-local result = this.Const.Injury.ExcludedInjuries.get(this.Const.Injury.ExcludedInjuries.Arm);
+local result = ::Const.Injury.ExcludedInjuries.get(::Const.Injury.ExcludedInjuries.Arm);
 ```
 In this example `result` will be equal to `["injury.fractured_elbow", “injury.fractured_hand”, “injury.crushed_finger”]`.

 ### Adding excluded injuries to actors
 `<actor>.addExcludedInjuries( _injuries )`

-`_injuries` is a slot in the `this.Const.Injury.ExcludedInjuries` table.
+`_injuries` is a slot in the `::Const.Injury.ExcludedInjuries` table.

-Uses the `this.Const.Injury.ExcludedInjuries.get` function using the passed parameter and adds the entries in the returned array to the `this.m.ExcludedInjuries` array of `<actor>`.
+Uses the `::Const.Injury.ExcludedInjuries.get` function using the passed parameter and adds the entries in the returned array to the `this.m.ExcludedInjuries` array of `<actor>`.
 Entries already present in `this.m.ExcludedInjuries` are not duplicated.

 #### Example
 In order to prevent Serpents from gaining Arm related injuries, hook the `onInit` function of serpent and add the following line of code:
 ```
-this.addExcludedInjuries(this.Const.Injury.ExcludedInjuries.Arm);
+this.addExcludedInjuries(::Const.Injury.ExcludedInjuries.Arm);
 ```

 # Actor 🟢